-- (i) the asset to which it related is derecognized under GAAP as a result of a transferer to another entity which will report it as an asset under its applicable GAAP, - (ii) the asset reaches the end of its useful life, and is not expected to produce any further economic value.
+(i) the asset to which it related is derecognized under GAAP as a result of a transferer to another entity value.

-The derecognition of a Future Carbon Obligation Liability triggers a counter booking on the Carbon P&L of the reporting entity.
+(ii) the asset reaches the end of its useful life, and is not expected to produce any further economic of the reporting entity.

-For example in real estate the sale of an appartment building to an institutional investor which will report it in its own balance sheet would trigger the derecognition of the Future Operational Carbon liability under (i) above, however the same appartement being sold to a family would not trigger the derecognition, as the family is not reporting the asset under GAAP.
+The derecognition of a Future Carbon Obligation Liability triggers a counter booking on the Carbon P&L which will report it in its own balance sheet would trigger the derecognition of the being sold to a family would not trigger the derecognition, as the family is not reporting the asset under GAAP.
 In the latter case the reporting entity would carry the liability up to the end of the expected useful life of the asset.